gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 ### Hierarchical clustering with a correlation heatmap

-4. Hierarchical clustering with correlation heatmaps Hierarchical clustering with heatmaps is used to assess the similarity in gene expression between the different samples in a dataset.
+Hierarchical clustering with heatmaps is used to assess the similarity in gene expression between the different samples in a dataset.
 This technique is used to explore how similar replicates are to each other and whether the samples belonging to different sample groups cluster separately.
 The heatmap is created by using the gene expression correlation values for all pairwise combinations of samples in the dataset, with the value 1 being perfect correlation.
 The hierarchical tree shows which samples are more similar to each other and the colors in the heatmap depict the correlation values.
 We expect the biological replicates to cluster together and sample conditions to cluster apart.
 Since the majority of genes should not be differentially expressed, samples should generally have high correlations with each other.
-Samples with correlation values below 0-point-8 may require further investigation to determine whether these samples are outliers or have contamination.
+Samples with correlation values below
+**0.8** may require further investigation to determine whether these samples are outliers or have contamination.

-5. Hierarchical clustering with correlation heatmaps To create a hierarchical heatmap, we are going to extract the VST-transformed normalized counts as a matrix from the vsd object using the assay() function.
-Then, we can compute the pairwise correlation values between each pair of samples using the cor() function.
-Using View() we can view the correlation values between each of the sample pairs.
+To create the heatmap the VST-transformed normalized counts will be extracted as a matrix from the vsd object using the ```assay()``` function.
+Then, the pairwise correlation values between each pair of samples will be computed using the ```cor()``` function

-6. Hierarchical clustering with correlation heatmaps After generating the correlation values, we can use the pheatmap package to create the heatmap.
+After generating the correlation values, the pheatmap package can be used to create the heatmap.
 The annotation argument selects which factors in the metadata to include as annotation bars.
-We use the select() function from the dplyr package to select the condition column in the wildtype metadata.
+Use the ```select()``` function from the ```dplyr``` package to select the condition column in the metadata.

 ``` r
 #Hierarchical clustering with correlation heatmaps